glouw/RII/README.md

 }
 ```

-Variables without a specified type, if a string, default as a list of u8 characters.
+* Variables without a specified type, if a string, default as a list of u8 characters.

-Variables without a specified type, if a number, default to type `f64` (see variable `l`).
+* Variables without a specified type, if a number, default to type `f64` (see variable `l`).

-Variables without a specified type, if a character, default to type `u8` (see variable `m`).
+* Variables without a specified type, if a character, default to type `u8` (see variable `m`).

-Variables - when hexidecimal - and without a specified type, obtain the smallest amount of available
+* Variables - when hexidecimal - and without a specified type, obtain the smallest amount of available
 unsigned memory.
-Variable `o` types as type `u8`, variable `p` types as type `u16`, variable `q`
+Variable `o` types as `u8`, variable `p` as `u16`, variable `q`
-as `u32`, and variable `r` as type `u64`.
+as `u32`, and variable `r` as `u64`.

 ## Data structures

-RII supports lists and dictionaries.
+Roman II supports lists and dictionaries.

 ```
 main()